Anthonyntilelli/bash-exercises/README.md

 # bash-exercises
+> ### Project moded to Gitlab at https://gitlab.com/Anthonyntilelli/bash-exercises

 My solutions to the exercises (up to chapter 9) in "Pro Bash Programming: Scripting the GNU/Linux Shell"  V2 by Chis F.A.
 Johnson and Jayant Varma